mehuldadlani/HavaHavai-Assignment/README.md

 My main goal was to recreate the design as closely as possible using Flutter.
 I made sure to pay attention to layout, colors, and basic interactions.
 And hey, I skipped the repeated widgets to save time! 🎨

-### Timeframe

-I managed to wrap things up within the weekend, submitting my work by Sunday, 10th March.
-Time flies when you're having fun coding! ⏰

-### Submission

-For submission, I went with GitHub.
-I set up a public repository for the project and shared the link with the Havahavai team.
-Oh, and I also tossed in an APK file of the build! 📱

 ## What I Worked On

 - **Attention to Detail:** I made sure every pixel counted to match the design.